Positivity among P-partition generating functions: Classes with conditions that are both necessary and sufficient

-We define a \emph{caterpillar poset} to be a poset consisting of a maximal chain of $k$ elements, again called the \emph{spine}, along with $\ell$ additional elements that are each connected to the spine by at most one edge.
-An example is shown Figure~\ref{fig:caterpillar}; Figure~\ref{fig:greene42} shows another example.
-Connected caterpillar posets are the poset analogue of caterpillar graphs.
+We define a \emph{caterpillar poset} to be a naturally labeled poset consisting of a maximal chain of $k$ elements, again called the \emph{spine}, along with $\ell$ additional elements that are each connected to the spine by at most one edge; an example is shown Figure~\ref{fig:caterpillar}.
+Connected caterpillar posets are a poset analogue of caterpillar graphs.
+This analogy suggests that we call the non-spine edges ``legs'' and the non-spine elements ``feet.''

-We will be interested in what we call \emph{mixed-spine caterpillar posets}, meaning that all the edges to non-spine elements will be weak edges, whereas the weakness/strictness of the edges along the spine is arbitrary.

-We can encode these posets $P$ in an analogous way to the posets of the previous subsection, now as a list of intervals representing the non-spine elements.
-These intervals $[a,b]$ will have $a=0$ or $b=k+1$ or, in the case of disconnected elements, both.
-We will denote this list $\I(P)$ and order it lexicographically.
+The terms ``spine'' and ``feet'' are consistent with the previous subsection, so we can follow the setup there to encode a caterpillar poset as a list of intervals from $\{0,1,\ldots,k+1\}$, with one interval for each foot.
+The interval associated with a foot $e$ will be denoted $[a(e), b(e)]$.
+Denote the list of these intervals for the feet by $I(P)$ and order it lexicographically.
 Thus the poset in Figure~\ref{fig:caterpillar} would be encoded as

-Notice that this ordering lists the intervals for elements of Type I first, followed by Type IV and then Type II.
-This encoding does not record the weakness/strictness of the spine edges but is sufficient for our main result.
-We will denote the $i$th element of this sequence as $\I(P)_i = [a(p_i), b(p_i)]$, hereafter referring to the non-spine element that contributes $\I(P)_i$ as $p_i$.
-Similarly, $q_i$ will contribute $\I(Q)_i$ to $\I(Q)$.
-This brings us to our main result on mixed-spline caterpillar posets.
-When the set of strict edges along the spine is fixed, we will denote $(P,\omega)$ by $P$ even though $P$ is not naturally labeled.